stonesthrowaway/pydarkstar/_sources/generated/README.rst.txt

 Please note that this project was developed for the original `darkstar <https://github.com/DarkstarProject/darkstar>`__ server.
-That project was archived and forked a few time.
+That project was archived and forked a few times.
 This project may work with the forks if the AH implementation remains unchanged.

 +------------------------------------------------------------+